online1004/CheckEmailDomain/README.md

 ## checkemail
 Do you need to verify the domain used in the email?

-Use the checkemail module to work more comfortably
+Use the checkemail module to work more comfortably.

 Developed by online1004 (c) 2023